RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 Our first client is a luxury jewellery group called 'Dubail'.

-Dubail wanted a mobile application coded in HTML CSS and JavaScript where it is possible to customise different types of jewels with different metal and stone.
+Dubail wanted an Android application coded in HTML CSS and JavaScript where it is possible to customise different types of jewels with different metal and stone.
+We took care of all the html, css and javascript and the alphas had the job of coding a 3D jewel and converting our code into an Android application.

 This report is a condensed version of our 6 week project.
 This report is separated in different parts with the different pages of the app.

+This report will not contain the work of alphas, it will only focus on the work of betas

 ## 2. Technologies Used

 During this project we learned and use some technologies to finish the project

--Languages
+  Languages

     - HTML
     - JavaScript
     - CSS

--Github
+  Github

     - Git

--Centralise by
+  Centralise by

     - visual studio code

+  Library

+    - Bootstrap

 ## 3. GitHub Setup